 Good for the Heart

 Heart disease is the main cause of death in the world.
-Consumed in moderation, almonds lower cholesterol levels.
-In fact almonds increase good cholesterol (HDL) and decrease bad cholesterol (LDL).
+LDL is a risk factor for heart disease.
+Consumed in moderation, almonds lower bad cholesterol levels.
+In fact almonds increase good cholesterol (HDL) and improves the way bad cholesterol (LDL) is removed from the body.
 Cardiologist Dr. John Day places almonds at the top of heart healthy nut list.

 With more than 14 million new cases every year, cancer is the second leading cause of death in the world.
 According to WHO, the number of new cases is expected to rise by about 70% over the next couple of decades.